Government support for individuals – a summary

 - Tax payments – the next self-assessment payment is deferred from July 2020 until January 2021, with no interest or penalties charged on the deferred amounts.
 Read more here.

-- Self-employment Income Support Scheme (SEISS) – If you’re self-employed or a member of a partnership and have been adversely affected by Coronavirus you may be able to use this scheme to claim two taxable grants.
-The first grant of up to £2,500 per month for the three months, March to May 2020.
-The second and final grant capped at £6,570 in August.
+- Self-employment Income Support Scheme (SEISS) – If you’re self-employed or a member of a partnership and have been adversely affected by Coronavirus you may be able to use this scheme to claim taxable grants.
+The scheme has been extended to include a further two grants, each available for three month periods covering November 2020 to January 2021 (80% of average monthly trading profits) and February 2021 to April 2021 (level of grant currently to be confirmed).
 Read more about the support available to the self-employed here.

 - The self-employed can access Universal Credit or new style Employment and Support Allowance with no floor limit – that means self-employed people can now access, in full, Universal Credit at a rate equivalent to Statutory Sick Pay for employees.